allan-gon/tm_py/readme.md

     - `img_num` = 0: used if an actor has multiple assets to animate the movement
     - `ticks_elapsed` = 0: used for certain actors that need to behave differently depending on how many ticks have passed by.
 There's coupling happening here.
 Not all actors care about ticks but making a class that only differs in that it has a ticks atribute feels wasteful.
 - has an abstract method `do_something` where all children will specify what a given actor should do on a tick
-- has a method `move_to`.
-Takes an x and y and set's the actors x,y to that.
-There is coupling happening here I'm not happy about since not all actors can move.
-Only tunnelman, regular protester, hardcore protester, boulder, and squirt move.
-Solution would be create another class that these inherit from but inheritance for a single class or method feels wasteful.
-There is SOME overlap between tickful and moving actors but not 1:1 so no worth to make a class that's both.
 - the assets for a given child are class variables because that's more efficient than loading it every single time it's needed and it just feels more natural that it exists within the class

 ## Earth